bitprj/BitUniversity/Week1-Introduction/README.md

 - Being able to convert data into a table (aka DataFrame) format and clean / filter for meaningful data.
 - Being able to visualize numerical data and find simple patterns.
 - Using visualization tools to visualize categorical data and perform statistical analysis on it.
-- Building a simple Machine Learning model on top of the previously acquired skills.
+- Understanding the Concept of data modeling.

 ### Labs:
 There are 3 labs in this course.